fallenapollonian/fallenapollonian.github.io/articles/welfare-state.md

 ## Universality

 Universal benefits from an accounting perspective are effectively the same as means-tested benefits because they can always do a progressive income tax which has the same effect as a progressive means-tested income distribution program [(Bruenig, 2022)](https://www.peoplespolicyproject.org/2022/11/11/universal-benefits-cost-less-than-means-tested-benefits/).

+## Unified Analysis

+The marginal value of public funds of various government policies is highest in direct investments on low-income children, including child health insurance expansions and college policies.
+These tend to pay for themselves.
+For policies targeting adults, they tend to involve budgetary tradeoffs as they cost the government on net.
+Expenditures on adults can have high MVPFs if they have spillover effects on children [(PolicyInsights, n.d.)](https://www.policyinsights.org/).